Xon77/Live4Bubbles/README.md

 In [`ControlTidal.tidal`](L4B_Tidal/ControlTidal.tidal), evaluate the following sections in order with Ctrl+Enter (Cmd+Enter on macOS):

-1. Evaluate [lines 5 to 1107](L4B_Tidal/ControlTidal.tidal#L5-L1107) - Main control definitions and functions
+1. Evaluate [lines 5 to 1107](L4B_Tidal/ControlTidal.tidal#L5-L1107) - Main control definitions and functions,
-2. Evaluate [line 1110](L4B_Tidal/ControlTidal.tidal#L1110) - Initialization of controls and variables
+2. Evaluate [line 1110](L4B_Tidal/ControlTidal.tidal#L1110) - Initialization of controls and variables,
-3. Evaluate [line 1113](L4B_Tidal/ControlTidal.tidal#L1113) - Update of definitions and functions of step 1
+3. Evaluate [line 1113](L4B_Tidal/ControlTidal.tidal#L1113) - Update of definitions and functions of step 1,
-4. Evaluate [lines 1118 to 1136](L4B_Tidal/ControlTidal.tidal#L1118-L1136) - Final initialization for crossfades
+4. Evaluate [lines 1118 to 1136](L4B_Tidal/ControlTidal.tidal#L1118-L1136) - Final initialization for crossfades.

 This sets up all control parameters for tempo, duration, sound folders, buffers, effects, and more.